sivalabs/sivalabs-hugo/content/posts/2016/2016-01-05-retrying-method-execution-using-spring-aop.md

 So I would like to show how I have used Spring AOP for one of my project to handle a real problem.

-**We won&#8217;t face some kind of problems in development phases and only come to know during Load Testing or in production environments only.**
+**We won't face some kind of problems in development phases and only come to know during Load Testing or in production environments only.**

 **For example:**